gdapablo/N-body_builder/README.md

 ## Software requisites

-To run the code you will need the following modules (and all the required modules for all of them):
+To run the code you will need to install the following modules (and all the required dependencies for all of them):

 1. numpy